 It’s not long before the entire family has infiltrated the Park household and stealthily filled every corner of their personal service economy: cooking, driving, caring for their children.
 But what Bong (Snowpiercer, The Host) chooses to do once he’s laid down the narrative kindling isn’t pour on gasoline.
 Instead he tends to his little fires carefully, revealing the full messy humanity of his characters bit by bit — all the half-buried flaws, quirks, and aspirations that live somewhere between the obvious signposts of good guys (poor) and bad (rich).

-What the movie doesn’t seem particularly interested in, for all its class consciousness and currency, is easy moralizing.
-(Though it has already earned a glut of prestige festival prizes, including the Palme d’Or, and the uniformly stellar acting should, in a perfect world, find its own awards.)
+What the story doesn’t seem particularly interested in, for all its class consciousness and social currency — and the glut of prestige festival prizes, including the Palme d’Or, already on the mantel — is drawing any clean, easy lines between outer wealth and inner worth.
 Bong has more than enough to say about the disconnect between money and meritocracy, the vagaries of family, and the things people do when the social contract is suddenly stripped away.
-But he does it with so much wit and heart that it almost feels like a party trick, swirling so many big-swing provocations in the creamy peanut butter of crowd-pleasing entertainment.
+But he does it with so much wit and heart that it almost feels like a party trick: swirling big-swing provocations into the creamy peanut butter of crowd-pleasing entertainment.

 That’s what makes its final moments so unsettling, and so unforgettable.
 If the movie is a Rorschach of who you identify as parasite and host, it’s a test you’re just as likely to fail; a filmgoing experience that refuses to fit into any box, and forces viewers to breathe the dangerous air outside of it too.
 A–